Find Affordable College Courses

 $28,345 Average Tuition & Fees

-University of Utah came in at #9 in this year’s edition of the Best Value Family & Consumer Economics Schools ranking.
-Located in the city of Salt Lake City, U of U is a public college with a very large student population.
+University of Utah ranked #9 on this year’s Best Value Family & Consumer Economics Schools list.
+Located in the medium-sized city of Salt Lake City, U of U is a public college with a fairly large student population.

-Full Family & Consumer Economics at University of Utah Report
+Read full report on Family & Consumer Economics at University of Utah

 Out-of-state tuition fees for undergraduate students at Iowa State are $25,446 per year.
 Consumer Economics majors at Iowa State take out an average of $20,623 in student loans while working on their egree.